 Creative Writing Concentration

-Creative writing courses at Haverford are open to all students.
+Creative Writing courses at Haverford are open to all students.
 Only a handful of English majors per year, however, are accepted into the Creative Writing Concentration.

 The Creative Writing Concentration entails:

-- two courses in creative writing (only one of which is counted toward the major)
+- two courses in creative writing (only one of which is counted toward the major).

 - writing a senior thesis composed of an original creative text (usually poetry, fiction or drama) and a rigorous critical introduction.

 - Admission depends on the number of applicants and the committee’s assessment of whether the work demonstrates a readiness to generate a substantial literary project.

-Concentrations & Interdisciplinary Minors
+Concentrations and Interdisciplinary Minors

 Students who major in English often study abroad during their junior year.
 The department urges students choosing between the fall and spring semester abroad to opt for the spring.
 A small number of majors also study abroad for the full junior year.